dneht/kubeon/README.md

 - yes or true: use `registry.cn-hangzhou.aliyuncs.com`, **default**
 - no or false: use `k8s.gcr.io`, if you can access directly
-- any other docker mirror address
+- any other docker mirror address, like `mirror.ccs.tencentyun.com` if tencent is used

 ## Usage